seanreid1997/code-institute-p1/README.md

 | **Bugs** | **Fixes** |
 | -------- | --------- |
-| The iframe for the map had an error of "google.com refused to connect". | Remove live map and replace with screenshot.
+| The iframe for the map had an error of "google.com refused to connect". | Replace map with embedded map.
 | Accessibilty validation revealed a contrast error with level 1 heading. | Change h1 to darker color.
 | Html validation check revealed a warning to give nav section a heading. | Change section elements to divs.